Keeper Password Manager Review 2023

 Support

-Keeper offers a live chat, however, we weren't able to get in touch with a staffer (on an early Friday afternoon).
-A chatbot posed a few questions, however, this quickly led nowhere and didn't offer any way to connect with a real person.
-As such, we were only able to reach out to a human being via support ticket.
-Keeper promises round-the-clock support, and our query was answered within six hours, which is fairly good.
+Keeper offers a live chat, however, we weren't able to get in touch with a customer service representative (on an early Friday afternoon).
+A chatbot asked us some questions, however, this quickly led nowhere.
+We were only able to speak to a human through the support ticket we filed.
+Keeper promises round-the-clock support, and our question was answered within six hours, which is fairly good.

-Keeper's help center is extensive, but its live support could do with some attention.
+Keeper's help center is extensive, but its live support seems understaffed.

 All in all, Keeper does fairly well in terms of support, specifically with its excellent static support and round-the-clock live assistance.